 Launch of the Hazard Apartment during the Ahuntsic-Cartierville Neighborhood Fair in Montreal, QC

 As early as 1995, the SIM was part of the development team for the original Hazard House.
 Officers from the Public Education Department and Modeltech Int’l designers worked together to create a new brand of fire safety simulators.
-Since then, several new models were designed, including the Hazard Kitchen and more recently, the Hazard Apartment (FHapt / Senior Home).
+Since then, several new models were designed, including the Hazard Kitchen and more recently, the Hazard Apartment for Seniors.

-This latest FHApt / Senior Home simulator was designed with the help of Captain Eric Tisseur, who suggested adding several technical features.
+This latest Hazard Apartment for Seniors simulator was designed with the help of Captain Eric Tisseur, who suggested adding several technical features.
 Interactive smoke detectors, backlit exit signs and a stroboscopic alarm activated from a real pull station all prove how important SIM’s contribution was in making our simulators even more relevant to audiences.

 The Hazard Kitchen module proved especially valuable during presentations to the elderly.
 “Seniors enjoy cooking, but are more likely to forget things on the stove: the Hazard Kitchen acts as a visual reminder of what could happen, and how to react.”